2018 is the Year of the Pollinator at Awbury!

 The flowers you see and the fruits, vegetables, nuts, and seeds you eat depend on the process of pollination.

-In 2018, the Arboretum will feature monthly classes, tours, dinners, and workshops highlighting the often unacknowledged creatures and forces – bees, butterflies, moths, wind, and more – who initiate so much of the beauty and bounty of our world.
+In 2018, the Arboretum featured monthly classes, tours, dinners, and workshops highlighting the often unacknowledged creatures and forces – bees, butterflies, moths, wind, and more – who initiate so much of the beauty and bounty of our world.

 The premier event of the Pollinator Year was our interactive art installation; FOUND: Native Pollinators at Awbury Arboretum featuring twelve one of a kind, beautifully crafted tiles by Karen Singer Tileworks.
 The tiles were on display throughout our grounds from April through October.

 Other Year of the Pollinator Events:

 ❦ Saturday, February 10th – Paw Paws, Figs, and Other Unusual Fruits for Philly

 ❦ Saturday, April 21st – Pollinators FOUND Opening at Awbury Arboretum, an art exhibition and scavenger hunt